• Skip to primary navigation

 whisking eggs to a light and fluffy texture

-Beat until light and fluffy.
+Beat first on low and then on medium-high speed until light and fluffy.

 adding oil to the micing bowl